-The Task Force has long been on record supporting the creation of a benefit offset in the SSDI program to create a ramp off benefits beginning when a beneficiary earns SGA and above to eliminate the work disincentive created by the cash cliff and create a road to economic security and independence.
+The CCD Social Security Task Force has long been on record supporting the creation of a benefit offset in the SSDI program to eliminate the work disincentive created by the cash cliff and create a ramp off of benefits to better support return to work for SSDI beneficiaries.
 In addition, SSDI beneficiaries must navigate a world of confusing rules with vague timelines and different earnings levels that are nearly impossible for the average working beneficiary to understand.
 There is over 25 years of experience regarding the effects of an offset on beneficiaries from the SSI program under the Section 1619 program, which Congress made permanent in 1987 following a demonstration period of 7 years.
 Combined with the results of the 4 state pilots undertaken in the early 2000s in the SSDI program, there is ample evidence that a benefit offset should be enacted in the SSDI program.